Art&Craft - Wood features - Miscellaneous

 European oak versus American oak

-If the wine is in a European oak barrel, less air enters, fermentation is slower, and the resulting wines have a finer, more subtle taste.
-With American oak, more air enters, fermentation takes place more quickly and the wine tastes rougher, harsher, more manly.
+If the wine is in a European oak barrel, the amount of air that penetrates is less, fermentation is slower, and the resulting wines have a finer, more subtle flavor.
+In the case of American oak, more air enters, fermentation proceeds more quickly and the wine tastes harsher, rougher, more masculine.

 The size of the barrels is also important because of the amount of air the wine comes into contact with.
 In small barrels the wine has more contact with air than in large barrels.
-Wines such as Amarone or Brunelo di Montalcino, Italian red wines that are kept in very large casks (botte) with a capacity of 1000 l to 15000 l have a strong and manly taste.
+Wines such as Amarone or Brunelo di Montalcino, Italian red wines that are kept in very large barrels (botti) with a capacity of 1000 l to 15000 l have a strong and manly taste.

 oak barrel